 If you're an author, I invite you to embrace this idea, and donate a part of your profits to a charity of your choice.
 Then, let the world know with the #smut4change hashtag on social media.

 If you are a reader, you can feel good knowing that whenever you buy one of my books, you're supporting a good cause at the same time.
 And if you review or mention one of my books online, please throw #smut4change in there if you can.

 Thanks for reading, and stay smutty my friends!

-Here is a list of the organizations I have donated to using my ebook profits.
+Here is a list of some of the organizations I have donated to using my ebook profits.